zioCristia/springboot-app-test/README.md

 }
 ```

-## Lambrok
+## Lambok
-In order to avoid boilerplate code I used ```Lambrok``` library to create getters and setters, as well as no arguments constructors and the builder.
+In order to avoid boilerplate code I used ```Lambok``` library to create getters and setters, as well as no arguments constructors and the builder.

 ## Tests
 In the code there are some unit test as well as integration test.
 Unfortunately, due to lack of time, not all tests are working.
-Especially the integration ones need debag to make them work.
+Especially the integration ones need debug to make them work.
 Nevertheless, they were delivered to give an idea of how they should be done.